LiamYoungRWO/Edge-Diagnostics-Executions-and-Commands/system_clock_diagniostics.md

-# D/T and 1D Troubleshooting OCD instance Repo
+# System Clock Commands and Functions

-## Using Both Edgevana Date/Time Approach, as Well as Discord Message Approach
+## Using Date/Time Approach: Proper Order of Operations

 ### Beggining with seerver clock system diagnosis